Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Round 5.
 Privacy and security features

-Apart from end-to-end encryption and data protection policy, there are a bunch of other important features to consider when determining the difference between Signal and WhatsApp.
-Here are the most critical functions these messaging apps provide.
+Apart from end-to-end encryption and data protection policy, there are many other features to consider when comparing Signal and WhatsApp.
+Here are the most important features these messaging apps offer.
+Note that neither Signal nor WhatsApp currently supports animated stickers which are a popular feature in other messaging apps.

 - Private notifications.
-Signal has flexible options in terms of hiding notifications from the locked screen.
-You can hide not only the message’s content, but also the sender’s name.
+Signal has flexible options to hide notifications from the locked screen.
+You can hide not only the message’s content but also the sender’s name.

 - Call relay.
-This feature comes in handy if you want to hide your IP address from the person you’re calling via Signal.
-If you enable this function, your call will go through Signal servers, so your IP won’t leak.
+This feature is useful if you want to hide your IP address from the person you’re calling via Signal.
+If you enable this feature, your call will go through Signal servers so your IP won’t leak.

 - Disappearing messages.
-This Signal function lets you automatically erase your messages in a given period of time on your and the recipient’s devices.
-You can activate it for all your contacts or the chosen chats only.
+This Signal feature lets you set messages to be automatically deleted in a given time on your and the recipient’s devices.
+You can enable it for all your contacts or the chosen chats only.

 - Verify security code.
-This feature works similarly to Signal’s safety number.
-But you won’t be automatically notified if your contact changes their code.
+This feature works similar to Signal’s safety number.
+But you won’t be notified if your contact changes their code.
 Besides, it doesn’t add the verification status to your contacts.

 - Screen lock.
-This function is pretty much the same as in Signal.
-You can set up the time when you want WhatsApp to lock the screen and require entering your passcode, Face ID, or Touch ID to enter the app.
+This feature is almost the same as in Signal.
+You can set the time when you want WhatsApp to lock the screen and require you to enter your passcode, Face ID or Touch ID to enter the app.

 - Private notifications.
 WhatsApp lets you hide messages’s content when your screen is locked.
-You can’t conceal the contact’s name, though.
+You can’t hide the contact’s name though.

 - Disappearing messages.
-WhatsApp also allows you to make your messages disappear after a while.
-But unlike with Signal, you can only apply it to the chosen chats.
+WhatsApp also allows you to set messages to be automatically deleted after a while.
+But unlike Signal you can only apply it to the chosen chats.* Group chat privacy.
+WhatsApp has group chat features to manage group members, control who can add you to groups and adjust group chat settings.

 🏆 Who wins: Signal